ozanerdem/ozanerdem.github.io/_posts/2019-06-18-introduction-to-integer-programming.markdown

 $$

-Note that, in some sense, this is equivalent to the optimization version: If you can efficiently solve the decision version for some $$k$$, you can increase $$k$$ one-by-one to find the maximum value.
-Conversely, if you can solve the optimization version efficiently, you can also efficiently decide all the $$k$$ values the decision version can satisfy.
+Note that, in some sense, this is equivalent to the optimization version: If you are able to  solve the decision version for some $$k$$, you can increase $$k$$ one by one to find the maximum value.
+Conversely, if you are able to solve the optimization version, you can also decide all the $$k$$ values the decision version can satisfy.

-To show the usefulness of integer programming, we will leverage a significant result of Stephen Cook, known as Cook's theorem[^cook], which states that the Boolean Satisfiability Problem is NP-complete.
-In other terms, given any problem in the NP complexity class, we can express it as an instance of the Boolean Satisfiability Problem, and solve it with a satisfiability solver.
+To show the usefulness of integer programming, we will leverage a significant result of Stephen Cook, known as Cook's theorem[^cook], which states that the Boolean satisfiability problem is NP-complete.
+In other terms, given any problem in the NP complexity class we can express it as an instance of the Boolean satisfiability problem, and solve it with a satisfiability solver.

-In a similar fashion, we can show that given an integer programming solver, we can use it to solve "any" instance of the Boolean Satisfiability Problem.
+In a similar fashion, we can show that given an integer programming solver, we can use it to solve "any" instance of the Boolean satisfiability sroblem.
 If we can show this, due to transitivity, it would mean that we can use an integer programming solver to solve any problem in NP.

-To show this, let us examine what the Boolean Satisfiability Problem is.
-It asks for an assignment to Boolean variables that satisfy clauses $$ C_1, C_2, \ldots, C_n$$, where each clause is the "or" of variables $x$ or negations of variables $$\neg x$$.
+To show this, let us examine what the Boolean satisfiability problem is.
+It asks for an assignment to Boolean variables that satisfy clauses $$ C_1, C_2, \ldots, C_n$$ at the same time, where each clause is the "or" of variables $x$ or negations of variables $$\neg x$$.
 We also denote a possibly negated variable a "literal".
-Hence, a clause can be written as $$(l_1 \vee l_2 \vee \ldots \vee l_n)$$, where $$ \vee $$ is the symbol for "or".
+Hence, a clause can be written as $$(l_1 \vee l_2 \vee \ldots \vee l_n)$$, where $$ \vee $$ is the symbol for "or", and each $$l_i$$ is a literal.

 To show that we can solve the satisfiability problem with an integer programming solver, all we need to do is to show how we can model each clause as a linear constraint over integers.

-It turns out that this is pretty straightforward: Each variable $$x$$ in the satisfiability problem is a variable $$0 \leq x' \leq 1$$, each positive literal $$x$$ corresponds to the variable $$ x' $$, and each negative literal
+It turns out that this is pretty straightforward: Each Boolean variable $$x$$ in the satisfiability problem will corresponding to an integer programming variable $$0 \leq x' \leq 1$$, each positive literal $$x$$ corresponds to the variable $$ x' $$, and each negative literal
 $$\neg x$$ corresponds to an expression $$ 1-x' $$.
-Let us denote this linear term corresponding to literal $$l$$ as
+Let us denote this linear term corresponding to literal $$l$$ to
 $$term(l)$$.
 With all this machinery, we now can boil down each clause $$(l_1 \vee l_2 \vee \ldots \vee l_n)$$ as $$term(l_1) + term(l_2) + \ldots + term(l_n) \geq 1$$.
-It is easy to see that whenever the clause is satisfied, the linear inequality is satisfied, and vice versa.
+It is easy to see that whenever the clause is satisfied the linear inequality is satisfied, and vice versa.

 This concludes the our somewhat-informal proof that we can use an integer programming solver to solve "any" problem in NP.

 So far so good!
 The only missing piece of the puzzle is what the NP complexity class stands for.
-NP is the set of decision problems that we can verify the solutions in polynomial time, which covers all the polynomial problems, as well as all the interesting NP-complete problems, which are quite a lot of interesting problems.
+NP stands for "nondeterministic polynomial time", which is the set of decision problems that we can verify the solutions in polynomial time[^npclass], and it covers all the polynomial problems, as well as all the interesting NP-complete problems.
 Of course, if you know a polynomial problem, you would not use integer programming to solve it as it is too much big of a hammer, however it is nice to know that it is possible to do so.

+### How efficient is integer programming?

+The short answer is: We do not know!
+To this date, we do not know of any algorithms to solve integer programming problem in polynomial time, and this is actually known as the "P versus NP problem" in computer science[^pvsnp].
+If we follow the reasoning in the previous subsection, we can make the following remarks:

+* If there was an algorithm to solve the integer programming problem in polynomial time, we could solve all the instances of the Boolean satisfiability problem in polynomial time (with the conversion we did in the previous section).
+* If we can solve the Boolean satisfiability problem in polynomial time, then we can solve all the problems in NP in polynomial time (according to Cook's Theorem).
+* If we can solve all the problems in NP in polynomial time, that would be a proof of $$P=NP$$.

+Even though we do not know whether we can solve the integer programming problem in polynomial time, we know this: If you have a NP-complete problem at hand, and if you think you can solve it very efficiently, then you should think twice: If your method is fast indeed, you can solve any integer programming instance (or Boolean satisfiability instance, or anything in NP) with that method, by boiling down your problem to any of these.
+Given that there are hoards of researchers working to improve solvers for these problems for decades, I would consider giving these solvers a try.

+Of course, this line of reasoning can break if we consider the following:
+* When we are converting problems to each other, we can introduce "inefficiencies".
+For instance, as we saw above, there is a very direct mapping from the Boolean satisfiability problem instances to integer programming instances.
+However, even though the converse is possible, it is not that straightforward and it will increase the number of variables and constraints in the problem.
+* If you are a domain expert in your own problem, then you might very easily come up with useful heuristics that a generic integer programming solver might not come up with.
+Moreover, there is a good chance that your constraints have patterns, and you can come up with specialized data structures to hold them (rather than for instance, generic sparse matrices an integer programming solver would use).
+  However, you should also consider the fact that your own domain expertise can be embedded in an integer programming solvers, which are very customizable in general.

+Additionally, you also would not want to use an integer programming solver to solve any problem that can be already solved with a polynomial algorithm.
+For instance, an integer programming solver might take exponential time to solve the shortest path problem, and it makes much more sense to use a polynomial algorithm instead.

+For these reasons, even if you are working on an NP-complete problem, it is very hard to know up front whether an integer programming solver will be as fast as your custom method in practice.
+However, if your work requires you to solve some NP-complete problem, you probably should know that standard solvers for standard problems exist, and also how to make use of them when needed.

 ## An example problem